bmlt-enabled/bmlt-root-server/CONTRIBUTING.md

 DB_PREFIX=na
 ```

-## Useful `make` commands
+## Some useful `make` commands

+- `make help`  Describe all of the make commands.
-- `make clean` clean up the docker container (TODO: better description?)
+- `make clean` Clean the build.
-- `make docker` builds the docker image.
-TODO: when do we need to do this?
+- `make docker` Builds the docker image.
-- `make dev` run the root server under docker (see above)
+- `make dev` Run the root server under docker (see above).
-- `make bash` open a bash shell on the container's file system.
+- `make bash` Open a bash shell on the container's file system.
 This will start in the directory `/var/www/html/main_server`
-- `make mysql` start the mysql command-line client with the database `rootserver`, which holds the root server's tables.
+- `make mysql` Start the mysql command-line client with the database `rootserver`, which holds the root server's tables.
+- `make test`  Run PHP tests.

+There are some additional commands as well; `make help` will list them.

 ## Loading a different sample database